kdlovett/keith-website/about.md

 Here you may find:

 * Some stuff I do.
-* Some stuff I do with friends.
 * Some stuff I want to learn about.
+* Some stuff about computer science or math.
 * Some stuff I write.
 * Some comedy stuff.
-* Some stuff about computer science or math.
 * Some stuff!!!